zcetin/TravelDiary/README.md

 Database: MySQL

 ## How to run?

  For Django :
   python manage.py runserver
  For Angular :
-ng serve

 ## Screenshots